Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Basic dualities

 This duality has been proposed in \cite{Gadde:2015wta,Dedushenko:2017osi} by reducing the 4d confining $\USp(2N)$ SQCD with $2N+4$ fundamentals.
 The twist requires two fundamentals to have $R=1$ and all the others $R=0$.
 The 2d duality obtained in this way relates an $\USp(2N)$ gauge theory with $2N+2$ fundamental chiral bosons $Q$ to a LG theory with an antisymmetric chiral boson $\Phi = Q^2$ and a Fermi $\Psi$ with superpotential $W = \Psi \Pf \Phi$.
 This duality translates on the elliptic genus into the conjectured identity

 where $\prod_{a=1}^{2N+2}u_a=1$.
 We computed explicitly the identity \eqref{ellipticdualUSP} for the case $N=1$.
-Here, the gauge theory side is given by the following integral
+Here, the gauge theory side is given by

-We can explicitly evaluate this expression using the residue theorem.
+This integral has been already evaluated in \cite{Putrov:2015jpa}.
+In the following we provide an alternative derivation of the result.
 The poles contributing to the integral are of the form $z=u_a^{-1}x^{-1}$, for $a=1,\ldots 4$.
 The singular behavior of the $\theta$ function near the poles can be extracted from the first order expansion

 The contribution $(q;q)_\infty^2/z$ in \eqref{eq:USP2_4} cancels with the corresponding terms in \eqref{eq:sing_theta} when evaluated at the poles.
 Summing over the residues, the integral becomes

 thus for the identity \eqref{ellipticdualUSP} to hold, we need to prove that